P23ASURE/waitingroom/README.md

 The user can set attack and release times based on the tempo provided by the DAW.
 *(Example: Attack set to 1/128 and Release to 1/256t)*

-The core logic of the compressor is implemented in FAUST and is available in this HISE project or within the repository named **"Faust DSP"**.
+The core logic of the compressor is implemented in FAUST and is available in this HISE project or within the directory named **"Faust"**.

 Attack and release times are calculated inside Scriptnode.